nickcharlton/keypath-ruby/README.md

 }
 ```

 You could access "https://github.com/" through: `something_else.0.url`.
 Basically,
 this is intended to allow you to manipulate/transform large nested structures that
 you might get back from a JSON document.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'keypath'
+    gem 'key_path'

 And then execute: